-In the meantime, should conflicts occur with respect to buildings straddling the line, it is recommended that the Historical Commission defer to the HDC in undertaking review on its behalf with the provision that the entire building be subject to review, rather than just the portion visible from the public right-of-way.
+In the meantime, should conflicts occur with respect to buildings straddling the line, it is recommended that the Historical Commission defer to the HDC in undertaking review on its behalf with the provision that the entire building be subject to review, rather than just the portion visible from the public right-ofway.

-Over the long term, revise the boundaries of the Sudbury Center, King Philip, and George Pitts Tavern Historic Districts to be the full parcel lines of properties rather than distance from the public right-of-way.

-Long-term action of the Historic Districts Commission and Select Board with approval of Town Meeting.

-Should conflict occur with respect to buildings straddling the historic district boundary, defer to a single review by the HDC with provision that the entire building be subject to review.

-Long-term action of the Historical Commission and HDC.
+- Over the long term, revise the boundaries of the Sudbury Center, King Philip, and George Pitts Tavern Historic Districts to be the full parcel lines of properties rather than distance from the public right-of-way. - Long-term action of the Historic Districts Commission in collaboration with the Historical Commission with approval of Town Meeting. - Should conflict occur with respect to buildings straddling the historic district boundary, defer to a single review by the HDC with provision that the entire building be subject to review. - Long-term action of the Historical Commission and HDC.